The ultimate home decluttering guide – pros reveal how to prep, their favorite methods, room-by-room advice and what to do next

 Allocate a decluttering time

-'Start off by allocating some time each day that works within your daily schedule; it could be five, 10, or 30 minutes.
-Setting a timer and putting my phone down helps keep distractions at bay and allows me to work through the area swiftly,' advises organizing guru Nicola Lewis of This Girl Can Organise.
+Organizing guru Nicola Lewis of This Girl Can Organise begins, 'Start off by allocating some time each day that works within your daily schedule; it could be five, 10, or 30 minutes.
+Setting a timer and putting my phone down helps keep distractions at bay and allows me to work through the area swiftly.'

 If you don't know where to start, try putting something like the boundary method into action.
 Tidying your junk drawer first is a productive start to a decluttered home and can help combat procrastination.
 Diana Rene, home management expert at The Decluttered Mom, recommends 'starting a PM pick up.'

-Kathryn warns things will look worse before it gets betters but take before and after photos so you can see the amazing progress you have made.
+Kathryn warns things will look worse before they get better.
+Try taking before and after photos so you can see the amazing progress you have made.

-Lewis recommends you put on some music or play a podcast for motivation.
+Nicola Lewis recommends putting on music or playing a podcast for motivation.
 Music can help transform our living spaces and provide us with feel-good vibes.
-'This will take you to your happy place and make the task more enjoyable.'
+She explains, 'This will take you to your happy place and make the task more enjoyable.'

-Try saving a new episode of your favorite podcast, so you have something to look forward to, and motivation to declutter.
+Try saving a new episode of your favorite podcast so you have the motivation to declutter.
 As tempting as it may be, avoid putting on a television show, as this can become a major source of distraction and procrastination.

 Setting yourself the task of decluttering your home can be very difficult if organizing is new to you, or you find it hard to let go of sentimental items.
 Find comfort in knowing you can confide in close family and friends to help you to complete this.